edmnikolaeva/BA.SA.tesk.task/README.md

-# Test Assignment – System & Business Analysis
+# TEST ASSIGMENT - SYSTEM & BUSINESS ANALYSIS

 This repository contains my solutions for the test assignment as a **System & Business Analyst**.
 The tasks include **process modeling, requirement specification, and API design**.

-## ⚡ Key Points on Test Assignment Structure
+## ⚡ KEY POINTS ON TEST ASSIGMENT STRUCTURE

 ### **Task 1 – BPMN**
 The BPMN model reflects the workflow as described in the task, including noted questions and inconsistencies / [BPMN Diagram](https://github.com/edmnikolaeva/BA.SA.tesk.task/blob/main/задани1.jpg)